Ondoher/enigma/package/README.md

 - **indicators** and array of four three-letter strings.
 These strings will be unique across the key sheet

+---
 `generateMessages(sheet, count)`

 Call this method to create an array of messages based off a key sheet.
-This has the same informaton that a message in the field would possess.
+This has the same information that a message in the field would possess.
 The construction of the message follow the the standards of the German military beginning in 1940.
 They are as follows: